Kamatchi-Arunkumar/6Companies30days/README.md

 # 6Companies30days
-This repository will help you to crack problems easily
+This challenge is given by KPRIET-CDC to crack the problems easily with algorithms